aldettinger/camel-quarkus-workshop/README.md

 Please amend the route in order to read files recursively.
 Questions below could help:
- + Is there a query parameter to read recursively in the documentation table ?
+ + Is there a query parameter to read recursively in the documentation table?
- + What is the query parameter name ? and the default value ?
+ + What is the query parameter name ? and the default value?
- + How to append such a query parameter to the endpoint URI in the route ?
+ + How to append such a query parameter to the endpoint URI in the route?
- + Maybe there is section in the Camel documentation about reading files recursively from a directory ?
+ + Maybe there is section in the Camel documentation about reading files recursively from a directory?

 At the end of the day, you should see back messages as below: